samyarsadat/MBI5026-Matrix/README.md

 _This flicker can be eliminated by adjusting (reducing) `display_row_on_delay_us` in the code.
 I will leave this explanation of all of the tasks that are performed when drawing a single frame, as it may be useful:_
  - Interrupts are disabled to prevent the scroll offset from being incremented during a frame draw, which would result in tearing.
  - For each of the 16 rows, the following operations are repeated:
-   - **[GREEN GROUP]** Read 5 bytes from the buffer into a temporary buffer, taking into account the scroll offset if scrolling is enabled.
+   - **[GREEN GROUP]** Read (5 * number of horizontally chained modules) bytes from the buffer into a temporary buffer, taking into account the scroll offset if scrolling is enabled.
    - **[RED GROUP]** Same as above, but for the red group.
    - Disable both `MBI5026` groups (`OE`s set high), turning the currently active row off (the previous row, unless the current row is 0, in which case it would be the last row).
    - Set the mux output address to the address of our current row (the address determines which one of the 16 channels is connected through to the mux's IO pin).